flutter/assets-for-api-docs/README.md

 3. Add your new class to the list in `assets-for-api-docs/utils/diagram_generator/lib/main.dart`.

-4. Run `generate.sh --name xxx` where 'xxx' is the name of your diagram.
+4. Run `bin/generate.sh --name xxx` where 'xxx' is the name of your diagram.

 ## Origin of third-party content